okfn/opendatahandbook-old/source/appendices/file-formats.rst

 data in a form that makes it easier to combine data from multiple sources.
 RDF data can be stored in XML and JSON, among other serializations.
-RDF encourages the use of URLs as identifiers, which provides for a convenient way to directly interconnect existing :term:`open data` initiatives on the Web.
+RDF encourages the use of URLs as identifiers, which provides a convenient way to directly interconnect existing :term:`open data` initiatives on the Web.
 RDF is still not widespread, but it has been a trend among Open Government initiatives, including the British and Spanish Government Linked Open Data projects.
 The